 Unsurprisingly, traffic accidents are rapidly becoming one of the biggest threats that our wildlife now faces.
 In the UK, collisions with vehicles are the leading cause of death for barn owls, badgers, otters and red squirrels.
 So why does this not register as a research and action priority for wildlife conservation?

 Red Squirrels - Hidden Threats and Easy Solutions

-Traffic accidents are causing 53% of red squirrel deaths according to The Interactive Centre for Scientific Research About Squirrels, rising to as high as 88% in suburban areas.
-With numbers so critically low, why is more not being done to protect them from traffic?
+Traffic accidents are causing 53% of unnatural red squirrel deaths according to The Interactive Centre for Scientific Research About Squirrels, rising to as high as 88% in suburban areas.
+With their numbers so low, it seems strange that more is not being done to protect them from their greatest threat?

-The Lake District and the Isle of Wight are among the last strongholds in England where they benefit from red squirrel signage to warn drivers of their presence.
+The Lake District and the Isle of Wight are among the last strongholds in England where red squirrels benefit from road signage to warn drivers of their presence.
 However, signage only has limited impact.